PieterjanCriel/dna/README.md

 ### Deep Neural Axioms

-Deep Neural Axioms (DNA) is deep learning of axioms using tensorflow.
+Deep Neural Axioms (DNA) is deep learning of axioms using TensorFlow and the
-It is inspired by the concept of [fuzzy relations](https://www.diva-portal.org/smash/get/diva2:832500/FULLTEXT01.pdf).
+goal is to close the gap between a learned model and an axiomatic expression.